The Stranger's Hand

 The Stranger's Hand (La mano dello straniero) is a 1954 British-Italian thriller drama film directed by Mario Soldati and starring Trevor Howard, Alida Valli and Richard Basehart.
-An international co-production, it is based on the draft novel with the same name written by Graham Greene.
+An international co-production, it is based on the draft treatment with the same name written by Graham Greene.
 The plot follows the son of a British MI5 agent kidnapped in Venice by agents of Yugoslavia as he searches for his father.

-The first two chapters of The Stranger's Hand had been entered by Greene anonymously under a pseudonym to a competition in the New Statesman to write a book in the style of Graham Greene – a competition in which Greene was amused to win second prize.
-Soldati had seen the chapters and persuaded Greene to complete the novella to make the basis for a film.
-Greene expanded it to 30 pages of a "film story", on which Giorgio Bassani and Guy Elmes completed the screenplay.
+Greene used a pseudonym to enter the first two chapters of The Stranger's Hand in a competition organized by the New Statesman which called for submissions in the style of Graham Greene.
+His entry won second prize.
+Soldati saw the chapters and persuaded Greene to complete the story to serve as the basis for a film.
+Greene expanded it to 30 pages of a "film story", and Giorgio Bassani and Guy Elmes used Greene's work as the basis for their screenplay.

+In the New York Times, Bosley Crowther enjoyed the film's use of situations and themes typical of Greene, but thought Soldati allowed the story to "sag like a slack rope".